iahmed0/SU-LOSP.github.io/index.md

 This website is run by a group of students from the University of Strathclyde as part of an ongoing collaborative project between the Computer & Information Science and English Literature Departments.
 It is currently a work in progress and we will be continually adding and expanding our research.

-If you have any queries or additional input please feel free to contact us using the email addresses below.
+If you have any queries or additional input please feel free to contact us using the email addresses found on the [Contributors](/contributors/) page.

-Prof. Jonathan Hope (Professor of Literary Linguistics) : <jonathan.r.hope@strath.ac.uk>

-Dr George Weir (Computer and Information Science)
-: <george.weir@strath.ac.uk>

-Rebecca Russell (Research Assistant)
-: <rebecca.e.russell.2013@uni.strath.ac.uk>

-Amanda Kane (Research Assistant)
-: <amanda.kane.2013@uni.strath.ac.uk>

-Evangeline Sellers (Research Assistant)
-: <evangeline.sellers.2013@uni.strath.ac.uk>

 </div>